Academic Assessment - 30%

 The minimum GPA must be maintained throughout the application process (application through matriculation).
 All prerequisite courses must be completed with a C- or better by the end of the spring semester prior to matriculation.

-Academic Assessments begin in mid-May for students who have submitted the application and all supporting documents, including the supplemental fee, as soon as VMCAS begins verifying applications.
-Applicants who meet the minimum academic requirements are sent to the MSU CVM Admissions Committee for the Non-Academic Assessment starting in late July.
+Academic assessments will take place once the application has been verified by VMCAS, all supporting documents have been received, and the supplemental application processing fee has been paid.
+Applicants who meet the minimum academic requirements are sent to the MSU CVM Admissions Committee for the non-academic assessment starting in August.

 Non-Academic Assessment - 30%